 One of the main reasons for iPhone replacement is physical damage or an unhealthy battery.
 Apple charges substantial fees for repairs and actively opposes Right to Repair, making it challenging and nearly impossible to fit a new screen or swap a battery at home or do so at a local repair shop for a fraction of the cost.
-When weighing the cost of repair against the price of a new phone and factoring in the hassle of taking an iPhone for a repair or worse dealing with warning messages and disabled features, it is all too common that consumers decide to upgrade and trade-in their device.
+When weighing the cost of repair against the price of a new phone and factoring in the hassle of taking an iPhone for a repair or worse dealing with warning messages and disabled features, it is all too common that consumers decide to rather upgrade.

 Apple takes measures to prevent unauthorised repairs.
 Simply swapping your iPhone's screen at a third-party repair shop will trigger a non-genuine display alert.
 As documented in a video by Phone Repair Guru on YouTube, Apple has gone one step further with the iPhone 13 series disabling FaceID after the display replacement, even if the screen fitted was from another iPhone.
 TheArtofRepair channel on YouTube was among the first to face a new ‘feature’ that Apple has recently introduced: battery replacement in the newest iPhones triggering a warning message saying “Unable to verify this iPhone has a genuine Apple battery”.
-This disables the battery health analysis further damaging the longevity of the iPhone, unless the battery can be authenticated to the iPhone at the Apple store.
+This disables the battery health analysis further damaging the longevity of the iPhone, unless the battery can be authenticated to the iPhone at an Apple store.
 Authentication can only be performed with Apple’s repair and calibration software which Apple has so far not made available for independent repair shops.
 The official communication is that Apple keeps control of this over fears of catastrophic battery failure.